Margaret Atwood Death By Landscape

 Symbolism and the Unanswered Questions

 Crucially, the novel never definitively answers the question of what happened to Lucy.
-This ambiguity is not a weakness but a strength.
+On top of that, this ambiguity is not a weakness but a strength.
 The lack of a clear explanation mirrors the ambiguity of trauma itself, where the truth is often fragmented, obscured, and difficult to access.
-The unanswered questions force the reader to confront their own assumptions and to consider the various possibilities.
+Worth adding: the unanswered questions force the reader to confront their own assumptions and to consider the various possibilities.
 This leaves a lingering sense of unease, reinforcing the novel's exploration of the uncertainty and mystery that often accompany traumatic experiences.

 The Power of Silence and Unspoken Truths